 Electrical workers are expected to possess the required knowledge of safe work practices while working in the field.
 A firm understanding of electrical installations from rough wiring to finished energized electrical systems and the electrical hazards associated with each is required.
 Safety rules become more extensive and more demanding when inspectors work around energized equipment, and the inspector should understand the dos and don’ts when working with energized equipment.

 In the first stages of construction, inspectors are rarely exposed to energized equipment.
-Projects near the final stages usually have energized equipment and circuits, and jurisdictions often have regulations that require an approval or acceptance by the inspector before turning equipment or circuits on.
+Projects near the final stages usually have energized equipment and circuits, and jurisdictions often have regulations that require approval or acceptance by the inspector before turning equipment or circuits on.
 Inspectors should incorporate the same safe work practices that electrical workers do before exposure to energized parts; Occupational Safety & Health Administration (OSHA) rules are the same for both the inspector and the worker.

-Safe access to the equipment for the inspector to perform the job is generally the responsibility of the contractor/owner.
+Providing safe access to the equipment for the inspector to perform the job is generally the responsibility of the contractor/owner.
 However, being qualified also means that one understands the risks and hazards involved and knowing when to ask the right questions before inspecting equipment.
 In Canada, the Canadian Centre for Occupational Health and Safety (CCOSH) operates as OSHA does within the United States, and local occupational health and safety regulations and acts specifically mandate safe work practices around energized electrical equipment.

 NFPA 70E, Standard for Electrical Safety in the Workplace & CSA Z462, Workplace Electrical Safety